publiccodenet/publiccode.net/OSPO.md

 ## Getting started with a government OSPO

-If you're looking for more general OSPO advice or government digital transformation tips, we recommend:
+If you're looking for more general OSPO advice or government digital transformation guidance, we recommend:

 * [The OSPO – A new tool for digital government](https://openforumeurope.org/publications/the-ospo-a-new-tool-for-digital-government/) by Open Forum Europe and the OSPO Alliance
 * [OSPO.zone](https://ospo.zone/) by the OSPO Alliance (we're a founding member)